-While for now exploring Australia in a Bollinger B1 might be a case of charge by day, drive by night – much like Matt Damon exploring Mars in Ridley Scott’s ‘The Martian’.
+While for now exploring Australia in a Bollinger B1 might be a case of charge by the day, drive by night – much like Matt Damon exploring Mars in Ridley Scott’s ‘The Martian’.

 But the electric car industry is moving at a rapid rate, and it’s not hard to imagine a Bollinger fit for Western Australia’s long distance Canning Stock Route in the not too distant future.